Wetwired: Broadcast and reception

 "Wetwired" premiered on the Fox network in the United States on May 10, 1996.
 The episode earned a Nielsen rating of 9.7, with a 17 share, meaning that roughly 9.7 percent of all television-equipped households, and 17 percent of households watching television, were tuned in to the episode.
 The episode was watched by a total of 14.48 million viewers.
-The episode later aired on February 6, 1997, in the United Kingdom on BBC One.

 The episode received moderately positive reviews from television critics.
 Entertainment Weekly gave the episode a B, noting its similarity to "Blood" but thought that "Anderson gives good unhinged".
 Zack Handlen of The A.V.
 Club graded it a B+, also noting the similarity to "Blood" but he did "not entirely [mean it] as a criticism".
 Handlen was a "little disappointed" about the Monster-of-the-Week, as the concept was not fully explored.
 John Keegan from Critical Myth gave the episode a positive review and awarded it an 8 out of 10.
 He wrote, "Overall, this was [a] strong psychological episode [...] melded with the conspiracy in a logical and consistent way.
 Some plot devices are a bit too contrived, but the strengths of the episode outweigh the weaknesses.
 Two great performances by David and Gillian give the episode the necessary gravitas, and there’s enough foreshadowing to make sense of some elements of the season finale."
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
-The two compared the episode positively to the earlier second season episode "Blood" and wrote, "['Blood'] had a clever premise which didn't quite translate into an actual plot; here writer Mat Beck remedies that, very wisely".
-Shearman and Pearson, furthermore, praised the ending of the episode, where it is revealed that X's days "are surely numbered."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
+The author compared the episode positively to the earlier second season episode "Blood" and wrote, "['Blood'] had a clever premise which didn't quite translate into an actual plot; here writer Mat Beck remedies that, very wisely".
+Shearman further praised the episode's ending that suggest X's days are almost certainly "numbered."
 Paula Vitaris of Cinefantastique gave the episode a moderately positive review and awarded it three stars out of four.
 She praised Anderson's acting, calling it "superb" and noting that watching Scully fall victim to insanity is "sickly fascinating".